miramax1987/rsschool-cv/cv.md

 ## At the moment I have no programming experience.
 I'm learning javascript, I want to develop in the direction of full-stack development.

 ## I have a degree in business management.

+## I don't have any code at this moment.
+## My english level is B1.